mtariqi/mtariqi/README.md

 - 👋 Hi, I’m Md Tariqul Islam
 - 👀 I’m interested in Ai, ML, LLM and personally love to explore new landscape
-- 🌱 I’m currently learning AI agent and LLM engineering
+- 🌱 I’m currently applying AI agent and LLM engineering
 - 💞️ I’m looking to collaborate on Bioinformatics research
 - 📫 How to reach me @ tariqul@scired.com
 - 😄 Pronouns: He/him